This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 However, the need to be handled with more care, as they can be punctured or ripped easily.
 When damaged they deflate and their insulation is gone.
 Make sure you use them with a protective pad (groundsheet, tarpaulin, etc.) If you going remote or at a very low temperature you must have a repair kit or even a spare sleeping pad with you as the repair kit won’t help with large-scale damage or valve problems.

-Air pads provide relay good insulation to weight ratio and packing size.
-They’re very comfortable to sleep on.
+- Air pads provide very good insulation to weight ratio and packing size

 Sleeping Pads Summary